EBiSC/ebisc_deployment/docs/faq.md

 #### What does this error message mean?

-If you see either of the following error messages....

-    ERROR!
-The file inventory/openstack_inventory.py is marked as executable, but failed to execute correctly.....

-or

-    ERROR!
-Attempted to execute "openstack_inventory.py" as inventory script: Inventory script (openstack_inventory.py) had an execution error: Error fetching server list on envvars:RegionOne:

-...then it means your openstack environment variables are not set properly.
-Try sourcing ``source embassy-openrc.sh``.
-Double check you are typing in the correct username and password.

-#### And this one?

 ``ERROR!
 Decryption failed``

 You see this error message if you are running an ansible playbook without passing in the ansible-vault password.
 [Read this documentation](http://docs.ansible.com/ansible/playbooks_vault.html#running-a-playbook-with-vault)